What is leg drive?

 Pressing the toes against the ground will automatically lead to having knees bent forward, which should be a condition to perform the efficient squatting movement.
 Knees bent away (or inside) from each other due to the foot movement in the loading stage can seriously disturb the kinetic chain and efficient transfer of energy from the ground (ankle joints) up to the hip joints.

 3. Hip joint

-Starting from the back leg, around 80% of the body weight should be at the back and then slowly transition to the front.
+Starting from the back leg, most part of the body weight should be at the back and then slowly transition to the front.
 If the hips rotate while legs going down or if there is not efficient hip rotation and the body weight is equally divided between the front and back foot, the transition of energy is very low and inefficient from the leg drive.
 Pushing the hip front can lead to injuries as the weight is on the front.
 Pro players do bring hip up but it’s a consequence of the back hip turn and placing the weight on the back leg.
 Therefore back hip drops so the front hip ends up moving forward and up as the opposite reaction what is happening at the back.